 Free Museums for Families on Vacation

-We experienced the North Carolina museums during a press trip.
+We experienced some of these museums on press trips at no cost to us.
 All opinions are our own.

 I was so impressed with the expansive North Carolina Museum of Natural Sciences when I visited Raleigh on a press trip earlier this year.
 This free museum for families includes two buildings – the Nature Research Center and the Nature Exploration Center.
 Admission is free, although there are fees for some special exhibits and movies.
 The Nature Research Center is impressive on its own.
 This 80,000 square foot building offers children opportunities for hands-on exploring.
 Attached via pedestrian bridge is the Nature Exploration Center, with more traditional exhibits and seminars.
 We also had the opportunity to dine at the museum cafe, called the Daily Planet Cafe.
 This is not your typical museum restaurant – it features delicious fresh and local cuisine.